portworx/px-docs/runc/index.md

 WantedBy=multi-user.target
 ```

-Alternatively, one might prefer to first start the PX interactively (ie, to verify the configuration parameters were OK, and the startup was successful), and then install it as a service:
+Alternatively, one might prefer to first start the PX interactively (for example, to verify the configuration parameters were OK and the startup was successful), and then install it as a service:

 ```
 # Invoke PX interactively, abort with CTRL-C when confirmed it's running: